 Grande Montagne Nature Reserve

-Since 1996, MWF has been active in the restoration of Grande Montagne Nature Reserve with endemic seedlings produced in its nursery (located at Solitudes).
-Grande Montagne is considered high altitude (300-350m) and is relatively wet with deep fertile soil.
-The restoration work has progressed well due to the high success rate of the seedlings planted.
+Since 1996, the Mauritian Wildlife Foundation has been active in the restoration of Grande Montagne Nature Reserve (GMNR) with endemic seedlings produced in its nursery (located at Solitude).

 Restoration and reforestation of the Grande Montagne Nature Reserve, Rodrigues

 Today, only a few relics of forest remain on Rodrigues and, with its high levels of species endemism and many threatened plants species, the island is a conservation priority.
 In some cases, surviving plants have been reduced to a handful of individuals, when not a single individual, or small isolated population(s).
 This has also had a considerable impact on the island’s native fauna, with just three endemic vertebrate species surviving today, and these are all red-listed by the International Union for Conservation of Nature (IUCN).

 The Grande Montagne Nature Reserve of 25.5ha is one of only two protected areas on mainland Rodrigues, however it suffers from widespread degradation.
 Consequently, the Mauritian Wildlife Foundation (MWF) promoted its designation as a Nature Reserve with the aim of restoring regions of native forest on Rodrigues and creating a viable habitat for its unique flora and fauna.

 The project is currently implementing a ten year restoration plan with the objectives of:

 · Restoring all or most of the Grande Montagne Nature Reserve.